 It seems as though bupropion has no interactions with alcohol consumed in moderate amounts, but we would strongly suggest that patients who regularly consume alcohol speak with their doctor about what constitutes a “high” amount in the context of this potential interaction.

-It may be logical for patients that regularly drink alcohol to choose an alternative antidepressant medication that does not have any interaction with alcohol to be safe.
+It may be logical for patients who regularly drink alcohol to choose an alternative antidepressant medication that does not have any interaction with alcohol to be safe.

 Can Bupropion Treat ADHD?